Taiwan–Turkey relations: 20th century

-After the collapse of the Qing dynasty in 1911, the Ottoman Empire and later the Republic of Turkey established relations with the Republic of China in 1934.

-Turkish government officials received a Chinese Muslim delegation under Wang Zengshan who denounced the Japanese invasion of China.
+After the collapse of the Qing dynasty in 1911, the Ottoman Empire and later the Republic of Turkey, founded by Mustafa Kemal Atatürk, established relations with the Republic of China, founded by Sun Yet-sen. Turkish government officials received a Chinese Muslim delegation led by KMT official Wang Zengshan who denounced the Japanese invasion of China.

-Following Japan's defeat in World War II, Taiwan became part of the Republic of China on October 25, 1945.
-Between 1947 and 1949, Mao’s armies defeated Chiang Kai-shek’s Nationalist Chinese forces, which caused the government and the military of the Republic of China to flee to Taiwan.
+In 1945, following Japan's defeat in World War II on 14 August, the islands and archipelagos of Taiwan, Penghu, Kinmen and Matsu became part of the Republic of China on 25 October.
+Between 1947 and 1949, armies led by Mao Zedong and the Chinese Communist Party defeated the forces of Chiang Kai-shek and the KMT on the mainland, which resulted in the ROC government and military retreating to Taiwan.
 The ROC went on to reconstruct the island, following the land reform effort launched in 1950.